kmichaelfox/NodalDelay/README.md

 __[K. Michael Fox](http://www.kmichaelfox.com) || [e-mail](mailto:kmichaelfox.contact@gmail.com)__

 ### Description
-This was a project commissioned by Nicholas Jon DeMaison, director of the Rensselaer Orchestra at Rensselaer Polytechnic Institute.
+This was a project commissioned by Nicholas DeMaison, director of the Rensselaer Orchestra at Rensselaer Polytechnic Institute.
 The project was to generate a live electronic system to complement the orchestra's performance of Pauline Oliveros' piece, Four Meditations for Orchestra: Movement III - Interdependence.

 The electronics generated consisted of a generative node-based markov chain delay line which complemented the rhythmic dynamism and complexity of Oliveros' piece.